AroosaIjaz/AroosaIjaz.github.io/_portfolio/disconnected.md

 Is this biological? just plain human nature?

 Is this about the existing power imbalance?
-The ones in power have to either keep their eyes closed to the suffering or actively participate to mantain the status quo, right?
+The ones in power usually tend to either keep their eyes closed to the suffering or actively participate to mantain the status quo, right?
 Are there any other options?
-Just by cost-benefit analysis, they have to invalidate you to keep their previlige, right?
+Just by cost-benefit analysis, they have to invalidate and disconnect from the "other" to keep their previlige, right?

 Or maybe it is a mix of all these factors?